PoisotLab/MS_network_els/els_networks.md

 that, contrarily to the way of thinking at this time, diversity was destabilizing communities.
 This kick in the anthill was the beginning of a prolific complexity-stability debate, highly oriented on trophic networks [see @alle15sra; @mcca00dd].
-Two different approaches of the stability have emerged: one based on the general complexity-stability relationship and dynamics among species in communities and the second one based on the communities ability to resist biotic and abiotic changes.
+Two different approaches of the stability have
+emerged: one based on the general complexity-stability relationship and dynamics among species in communities and the second one based on the communities ability to resist biotic and abiotic changes.
 The both use different notions and definitions of stability, inducing different ways to study it [see @mcca11fwm].
 Despite their dissimilarities, these approaches are not totally independent and have allowed highlighting that species diversity has no direct influence on communities stability.
 However, the structure of ecological network such as interactions distribution and strength seems to play a crucial role [@yodz81sre].
-The links distribution of ecological networks follows a power-law distribution [*ref*], meaning that few species are highly connected to the rest of the community and a large number of species are weakly connected to others.
-This organization combined with the myriad of weak interactions found across ecological networks, called the weak interaction effect [*ref*], buffers species variations and then stabilizes the entire community [@basc05isc; @jacq16ncr].
+The links distribution of ecological networks follows a power-law distribution [@mont02swp], meaning that few species are highly connected to the rest of the community and a large number of species are weakly connected to others.
+This organization combined with the myriad of weak interactions found across ecological networks, called the weak interaction effect [@berl99sew], buffers species variations and then stabilizes the entire community [@basc05isc; @jacq16ncr].
 Other parameters, such as the predator-prey body-mass ratio [@emme04pbs; @bros06cbr] or network architecture [@mont06ent; @theb10sec], determine the distribution and strength of interactions and then contribute to the stability of ecological networks.